antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

     //after some code
     anto.callSomeMethod()

 Ok with your naked eye can you say what is the type of `anto` in the above code?
 The types are changing.
-Can you be sure that `anto` can be only `String` and `Integer` in this case? `callSomeMethod()` will be belonging to which class ( tricky eh ) ?
-Compiler can't predict them in before hand so it need to something to make the code run faster.
+Can you be sure that `anto` can be only `String` and `Integer` in this case? `callSomeMethod()` will be belonging to which class ( tricky eh ) ?.
+This is what I mean by dynmaic nature of the Groovy language.
+The java is a statically typed language meaning that, when it creates the class byte-code ( once you doing `javac your-file-name` ) all things are known and stored in the class byte-code.
+That is the caller of the method knows which class it belongs to, so and on and on.
+The case is not true in Groovy.
+So Groovy need's to find the type at "run time".
 There is some one who need to help out Samantha.
+Luckily we have one :D

 That someone is :